 The Court of Appeals is located in the Supreme Court Building and the attached Rose & Lafoon Building in Richmond, with additional hearing locations around the state.
 The court is composed of seventeen judges, each elected to an eight-year term by a majority of members of the General Assembly.
 A chief judge is appointed by a majority vote of the judges and serves a term of four years.

-*Note that this page will be updated by January 1, 2022, when recent changes to the court’s jurisdiction will go into effect.
-The jurisdiction of the Court of Appeals was expanded in 2021, and the number of judges was increased from 11 to 17.
+Note: The jurisdiction of the Court of Appeals was expanded in 2021, and the number of judges was increased from 11 to 17.
 See 2021 Sp.
 Sess.
 I c.
 489; Code §§ 17.1-405 and 17.1-406.

 Acts of Assembly 1988 Regular Session (c.
 391), 475; agency history of the Court of Appeals (Record Group 141), compiled in 1995 for the state government records collection, Library of Virginia, Richmond.

 Virginia’s Judicial System, “About the Court of Appeals of Virginia,” https://www.vacourts.gov/courts/cav/about.html (accessed 7 Jan 2022).